White Collar Criminal Defense Attorney

 For example, a RICO person who conducts the affairs of a legal entity or “association in fact” through the commission of multiple acts of mail and wire fraud may violate section 1962(c).
 Section 1962(d) makes it a crime to conspire to commit any of the three substantive offenses.
 A RICO conspiracy defendant himself does not have to conduct the affairs of an enterprise; it is sufficient for conviction or liability that he merely agree with a defendant who is an operator or manager to conduct the affairs of the enterprise through a pattern of racketeering activity.

 Criminal RICO prosecutions have more recently focused on multi-national gangs which are organized and conduct a wide variety of federal crimes.
 These crimes include drug distribution, threats and acts involving murder; extortion, and money laundering.
-Because the government will usually charge a large number of individuals and the proof will vary significantly by the defendant, a dedicated RICO lawyer will be able to identify those defendants who may have been improperly charged with RICO, VICAR, or RICO conspiracy.
+Because the government will usually charge a large number of individuals and the proof will vary significantly by the defendant, a dedicated RICO attorney will be able to identify those defendants who may have been improperly charged with RICO, VICAR, or RICO conspiracy.

 Moreover, because the Supreme Court requires that any fact that increases the statutory maximum for a defendant be pleaded and submitted to the jury, our attorneys may be able to limit a potential defendant’s sentence to the twenty-year RICO maximum.

-There are numerous other possible defenses a skilled RICO attorney can utilize to defeat a RICO/VICAR charge.
+There are numerous other possible defenses a skilled attorney can utilize to defeat a RICO/VICAR charge.
 For example, the pattern of racketeering activity may not sufficiently be “continuous,” or related to the enterprise; the criminal indictment may not adequately allege sentencing factors which would allow for a sentence in excess of the statutory maximum.

 Additionally, there are many technical issues and defenses involving RICO indictments, such as the “single-episode rule,” DOJ’s Petite policy, extraterritorial application of RICO, the admissibility of uncharged crimes, whether the enterprise sufficiently affects interstate commerce, double-jeopardy, and the Reves “operation and management” test, all of which must be understood in order to properly defend against a RICO claim.